There’s a little-known option in Google Calendar that saved Nathan Feger, Director of Engineering at Schoology, a lot of time and hassle.

 The ability to edit a meeting also saves time.
 The average employee spends 4.8 hours every week just scheduling meetings, according to Doodle.
 And it takes an average of eight emails to schedule a single meeting, according to Dennis R. Mortensen, CEO and Founder of x.ai.
 And heaven forbid we have to reschedule.
 Editing a meeting is much faster than going back-and-forth over email with the meeting owner.

 How to supercharge your calendar

 The Modify event button helps your Engineers find more Focus Time, gives Engineers more autonomy, and eliminates single points of failure.
 However, there’s an even easier way to spend less time scheduling meetings and open up more Focus Time for you and your team.

-When everyone on a team uses Clockwise’s Meeting Scheduler, Focus Time events, and Autopilot features, everyone gets to spend less time on scheduling meetings.
+When everyone on a team uses Clockwise’s Meeting Scheduler, Focus Time events, and flexible meetings, everyone gets to spend less time on scheduling meetings.
 And, those meetings are automatically scheduled to maximize Focus Time.